Number of integral points on quadratic twists of elliptic curves: Introduction

-where $r$ is the rank of $E_D/\bbq$.
+where $r$ is the Mordell-Weil rank of $E_D/\bbq$.
 The constant $C$ is computable, though is was not given in explicit form.
 Gross and Silverman \cite{GS95} were the first to provide an explicit value of $C$, which is of order $10^9$.
-Subsequently, Chi, Lai, and Tan \cite{CLT05} refined this bound to $25$.
-Recently, Chan \cite{Cha22} further improved the bound to $3.8$ in the case of congruent number curves.
+This was subsequently improved by Chi, Lai, and Tan \cite{CLT05}, who refined the constant $C$ to about $25$.
+More recently, Chan \cite{Cha22} proved the sharper bound $C=3.8$ for the congruent number curve.

-In this paper, we establish an improved bound $C=4$ for quadratic twist family of elliptic curves.
+A principal motivation of this paper is to extend Chan's result for the congruent number curve to general quadratic twist families.
+We prove that much of Chan's method carries over to this setting, giving a bound with constant $C=4$.
+This improves the previous general bound of Chi, Lai, and Tan.

 \begin{theorem} Let $E/\bbq$ be an elliptic curve defined by the Weierstrass equation